UAEREP Announces Call For Submissions For Sixth Cycle Grant

-The UAE Research Program for Rain Enhancement Science (UAEREP) has opened its 6th cycle for submissions of innovative research proposals , offering a grant of up US$1.5 million (AED5.511 million) for each winning project proposal.
+(MENAFN- Mid-East Info) Abu Dhabi, United Arab Emirates: The UAE Research Program for Rain Enhancement Science (UAEREP) has opened its 6th cycle for submissions of innovative research proposals, offering a grant of up US$1.5 million (AED5.511 million) for each winning project proposal.
 The grant will be distributed among up to three innovative research projects over three years.

 The announcement was made on the sidelines of the 7th International Rain Enhancement Forum (IREF) which commenced today in Abu Dhabi.